 Get started in VR with the Oculus Rift + Touch Virtual Reality System ($399.00) including Headset, a pair of Touch Controller, 2 Constellation tracking sensors and 6 titles.

-The HTC VIVE Virtual Reality System ($499.00) is priced a $100 above the Oculus, and you’ll probably need to spend another $100 to upgrade the audio from ear-buds to padded ear-cups.
+The HTC VIVE Virtual Reality System (about $499) is priced at $100 above the Oculus, and you’ll probably need to spend another $100 to upgrade the audio from ear-buds to padded ear-cups.
 So figure on spending closer to $700 for an all-in Vive set-up.

 Many people find that the game and experience options are better with HTC as a result of their partnership with SteamVR.
 The controllers with haptic feedback are also best in class.

 There are currently over 2500 games for SteamVR, plus everything you love about Steam, including new releases, automatic game updates and millions of your closest friends, in VR (Fallout 4 is one of the most popular subscription VR games).

 We’ll go through the same critique as we did for the Oculus.

 The Vive is heavier compared to the Oculus, but makes up for that with a higher number (37) of sensors on the front, designed to connect to wireless cameras within the tracking space.

 It will fit over most glasses, but has a limited number of individualization options when compared with the Rift.
 You only have inter-pupil distance adjustment.